Genesis 3: A Commentary

 For one, the curse only applies to the “ground” (ʾadamah), not the entire earth.
 The “ground” is the specific place where humans work (Gen. 3:23).
 Collins writes, “Nowhere does it imply that somehow human sin has distorted the workings of the natural elements: rather, agriculture is the arena in which God brings his chastisement upon human beings.”[26]

 Third, the “slavery” and “corruption” of Romans 8:21 refers to the moral decay as a result of human corruption.
 This is the same language used in the LXX in Genesis 6:11-13, also referring to moral decay.
-The corruption is not in ecology, but in humanity, which exploits the Earth.
+The corruption is not in ecology, but in humanity.
+Humans are the ones who exploit the Earth.
 This is why the creation “waits eagerly for the revealing of the sons of God” (Rom.
 8:19), because they will be the ones who stop exploiting the Earth.
-Collins comments, “Paul here sees the resurrection of the sons of God as a blessing not only for themselves but also for the whole creation.”[27]
+Collins comments, “Paul here sees the resurrection of the sons of God as a blessing not only for themselves but also for the whole creation.”[43]
+If the rulers are restored, then the creation will benefit.

 (3:20) “Now the man called his wife’s name Eve, because she was the mother of all the living.”